Freedom of Information

 As an advisory body, ASAC has no decision-making or other powers directly affecting members of the public.
 The Council does not administer any enactments or schemes.

 Arrangements for outside participation

-Persons or bodies outside the Australian Government administration may contribute matters for the Council’s consideration by making representations to the Minister or the ASAC Chairperson.
+Persons or bodies outside the Australian Government administration may contribute matters for the Council’s consideration by making representations to the Minister or the ASAC Chairperson on matters of concern.
 Contributions can be directed in writing to the ASAC Secretary at the address below.

-The ASAC Annual Report is available from ABS offices, and on the ASAC and ABS websites.
-The ABS maintains records on behalf of ASAC relating to: the administration of the Council; papers discussed at Council meetings; summary records of meeting proceedings; and correspondence relating to the activities of the Council.
+The ASAC Annual Report, which is tabled in Parliament, is available from ABS offices, and on the ASAC and ABS websites.
+The ABS maintains records, on behalf of ASAC, relating to: the administration of the Council; papers discussed at Council meetings; summary records of meeting proceedings; and correspondence relating to the activities of the Council.